oatakan/ansible-role-windows_ovirt_template/README.md

 Requirements
 ------------

-You need to have the following packages installed on your control machine:
+You need to have the following packages installed on your ansible control machine:

 - mkisofs

-You need to enable qemu_cmdline hook available on your RHV/Ovirt environment, this is required to enable multiple iso files attached.
+You need to enable qemu_cmdline hook on your RHV/Ovirt environment, this is required to enable attaching multiple iso files.
 Follow the instructions documented here:

 https://www.ovirt.org/develop/developer-guide/vdsm/hook/qemucmdline.html